Signing songs for the deaf is a great way for students to learn a LOT of vocabulary and retain that vocabulary for a long time.

 - Do not use filler words such as “a, an, the, be, was, were, etc.”

-- Try to sign the concept of the message when it’s obvious.
+- Try to sign the concept of the message when it is obvious.

-If your goal is to practice Signed English or SEE (commonly used in Deaf Schools or Day Programs), you would interpret the song word-for-word.
+Interpreting a song using Signed English or SEE is done commonly in Deaf Schools or Day Programs to help teach deaf students English.
+In this type of interpretation, you would sign the song word-for-word.
 This method is only recommended for those who are learning Signed English or SEE and need to practice their vocabulary or who are interpreting for a deaf person who wants to know the exact lyrics.
 Most Deaf people do not prefer this method.

 - Make sure that with whichever method you use, that you use facial expressions and use the visual ASL principles when appropriate.